Oliverhiggins93/AutomatedSmartphoneMicroscope/gitbuildingdoc/printing.md

 To download the parts, you can either:

-1. Clone the repository at [https://github.com/Oliverhiggins93/AutomatedSmartphoneMicroscope]
+1. **(Recommended)** Clone the repository at [https://github.com/Oliverhiggins93/AutomatedSmartphoneMicroscope](https://github.com/Oliverhiggins93/AutomatedSmartphoneMicroscope).
+All the parts will be located in the cloned folder, in "CAD models/42.
+Smartphone_inverted_small_v9/stl".
+2. Download the models from the page below by clicking on the links in the STL previews.

 ## Print the parts {pagestep}
 This is going to be quite a lengthy step, as the microscope requires quite a hefty amount of printing to complete.
 Each of the parts is designed to be printed on a basic PLA extrusion printer without support.
 Personally I have had good success printing the parts with a standard 0.4mm nozzle on an Ender 3 printer in PLA.